dfinity/motoko-dev-server/README.md

 mo-dev
 ```

-View the available CLI options by passing the `--help` flag:
+View the available command-line options by passing the `--help` flag:

 ```sh
 mo-dev --help
 ```

-Run `dfx deploy` on file change:
+Automatically redeploy your dapp on Motoko file changes using the following command:

 ```sh
 mo-dev -c "dfx deploy"
 ```

-## Advanced Usage:
+## Advanced Usage

 Show additional debug output in the console: